Installation

 return Response("Internal server error", status_code=500)

-RaygunSender accepts a config dict which is used to set options on the provider:
+RaygunSender accepts a config Dict which is used to set options on the provider:

 from raygun4py import raygunprovider

-client = raygunprovider.RaygunSender('your_apikey', config={
+client = raygunprovider.RaygunSender('paste_your_api_key_here', config={

 'http_timeout': 10.0,